-Degree of Honor Protective Association began in 1886 as a grassroots organization.
+Degree of Honor Protective Association began in 1873 as a grassroots organization.
 The members were wives, daughters and mothers of men who worked for the railroad, requiring them to be away much of the time.
 The group was a source of friendship and mutual help for the women.
 In the early days, if a spouse died, the women collected money to help the widow’s family.
 “Insurance with a Heart” was born.
+To learn more about Degree of Honor’s history, visit our Online Museum.

 Everyone has causes that are especially meaningful to them, and every community has unique needs.
 If a member is interested in getting together with likeminded people for fellowship and community service, joining or starting a Degree of Honor service club can be the answer.
 The home office is happy to provide support and information.